-4. CONCLUSION
+CONCLUSION

 South Africa is indeed a country of many pluralities - cultural and religious.
 This in itself contains the possibility of a clash of cultures.
-This article argued that we must not try and deny these pluralities or force them to become one.
-To the contrary the pluralities must be accepted and granted their lawful space under the Constitution to live and work - as long as it is within the laws of the land.
+This Article argued that we must not try and deny these pluralities or force them to become one.
+To the contrary, the pluralities must be accepted and granted their lawful space under the Constitution to live and work - as long as they exist within the laws of the land.

-A second argument of this paper was that the plurality of religions in SA need not clash but can serve the common good of the land through their dialogue and co-operation in drafting a Charter of Religious Rights and Freedoms for South Africa as well as through the endorsement of such a Charter and then taking it to Parliament for enactment - something which the Constitution allows for (Constitution article 234).
-Already in 1990 Judge Albie Sachs wrote "Ideally in South Africa, all religious organisations and persons concerned with the study of religion would get together and draft a charter of religious rights and responsibilities ... it would be up to the participants themselves to define what they consider to be their fundamental rights."
-(Albie Sachs, 1990:46+47).
-A Charter of Religious Rights and Freedoms for South Africa as a document that recognizes the fact of religious pluralism in SA is a starting point, which will help both religions and their adherents to understand what their rights and freedoms are.
-At the same time it will help the state to know what the rights of religions are in SA and what it's own limits are.
-Through the dialogue and co-operation of religions in this regard the common good of the country and its citizens will be served.
+A second argument of this paper was that the plurality of religions in South Africa needs not clash with but can serve the common good of the land through the dialogue and co-operation in drafting a Charter of Religious Rights and Freedoms for South Africa, as well as through the endorsement of such a Charter and then taking it to Parliament for enactment - something which the Constitution allows for (Constitution Article 234).
+Already in 1990, Judge Albie Sachs wrote, "Ideally in South Africa, all religious organisations and persons concerned with the study of religion would get together and draft a charter of religious rights and responsibilities ... it would be up to the participants themselves to define what they consider to be their fundamental rights" (Sachs 1990:46, 47).
+A Charter of Religious Rights and Freedoms for South Africa as a document that recognises the fact of religious pluralism in SA is a starting point, which will help both religions and their adherents to understand what their rights and freedoms are.
+At the same time,it will help the state to know the nature of religious rights in SA and its own limits.
+Through the dialogue and cooperation of religions in this regard, the common good of the country and its citizens will be served.